AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 To infer the properties of the forward shock and CSM, we model the radio emission from AT\,2024wpp using the traditional synchrotron self-absorption (SSA) framework \citep{Chevalier+1998,Soderberg+2005}.
 This framework assumes a nonthermal power-law electron energy distribution.\footnote{We leave modelling via a \textit{thermal} relativistic-Maxwellian prescription \citep{Ho+2022,Margalit+2021,Margalit+2024} for future work.} The SSA framework has been assumed for previously discovered LFBOTs to infer the shock radius $R_{\rm p}$, shock speed $\beta_{\rm sh}$, magnetic field strength $B_{\rm p}$, total energy $U_{\rm tot}$, and density of the ambient medium $n_e$ \citep{Ho+2019,Coppejans+2020,Ho+2020koala,Ho+2022,Yao+2022,Chrimes+2024b}.

-Using multiple epochs ($\sim$30 days, $\sim$40 days, $\sim$66 days, $\sim$105 days, and $\sim$177 days rest frame) of radio observations, we track the evolution of the aforementioned properties for AT\,2024wpp (Figure \ref{fig:radio}).
-Given that all but one epoch ($\sim$66 days) show an optically thin spectral index of $\sim\nu^{-1}$ above the SED peak, and the SSA framework predicts a $\nu^{-\frac{(p-1)}{2}}$ ($\nu^{-\frac{p}{2}}$) for the slow-cooling (fast-cooling) regime, we assume an electron energy power-law index of $p=3$.
-We assume a volume filling factor of $f=0.5$ and equipartition such that the magnetic energy density ($\epsilon_B$) and energy density of electrons ($\epsilon_e$) contribute equally to the post shock energy ($\epsilon_B$=$\epsilon_e$=1/3).
-We fix the spectral index above the peak to $-1$ for all epochs, and the spectral index below the peak to $+1.36$ for all epochs (based on a fit to the 40\,d epoch).
-The low-frequency index is significantly shallower than predicted under the normal shock model (as has been previously seen in LFBOTs; e.g. \citealt{Nayana+2021,Bright+2022,Ho+2022}).
+Using multiple epochs of nearly co-eval radio observations ($\sim$30 days\footnote{For the first epoch, the time-evolution of the transient at low frequencies between 27 days (when the X and Ku observations were taken) and 30--34 days (when the higher-frequency observations were taken) is significant, as the low-frequency light curve is rapidly brightening at this time (Figure \ref{fig:radiolightcurve}), leading to a discontinuity in the SED if adjustments are not made.
+We apply a correction factor of 1.37 (consistent with a source rising as $F \sim t^{+2.5}$ between 27 and 31 days) to the X and Ku measurements, which removes the discontinuity; corrected SEDs are used throughout the analysis described below and in Figure \ref{fig:radioseds}.}, $\sim$41 days, $\sim$66 days, $\sim$103 days, $\sim$119 days, and $\sim$177 days rest frame), we track the evolution of the peak flux $F_{\nu,{\rm peak}}$ and frequency $\nu_{\rm peak}$ for AT\,2024wpp (Figure \ref{fig:radioseds}), which can be used to determine the aforementioned shock properties.
+We first perform initial fits of a soft broken power-law ($F_\nu = F_{\nu,{\rm peak}}(({\nu/\nu_{\rm peak})^{-s\beta_1}+(\nu/\nu_{\rm peak})^{-s\beta_2}})^{-1/s}$) to the sub-band gridded radio data at 41\, and 66\,d (the only two epochs where the peak is continuously sampled) to estimate values of the spectral index below the peak, the spectral index above the peak, and the sharpness parameter; these are found to be $\beta_1 = +$1.17, $\beta_2 = -$0.90, and $s=$ 1.5, respectively.
+The low-frequency index $\beta_1$ is significantly shallower than predicted under the normal shock model (as has been previously seen in LFBOTs; e.g. \citealt{Nayana+2021,Bright+2022,Ho+2022}).
 The exact choice of spectral indices is not extremely important, as the primary motivation for performing these fits is to identify the frequency and flux of the peak of the SED.
 Deviation in the low-frequency index could indicate additional populations of lower-energy electrons contributing to the flux or potentially other components such as a reverse shock.

-Once determined from SED fitting using the constraints above, the peak frequency ($\nu_{\rm p}$) and flux ($F_{\rm p}$) are used to infer the basic shock parameters via equations 2--6 from \cite{Chrimes+2024b}; the values of the shock parameters are provided in Table \ref{tab:radioTab}.